pmb-mo2/mo2-rog-chakram/README.md

 ## Troubleshooting

+### Joystick Detection Issues

 If you encounter issues with joystick detection:
 1. Make sure the Chakram X mouse is properly connected
 2. Verify that the joystick is in analog mode
 3. Run the joystick check utility: `python run.py --check`
+4. Try using a different USB port
+5. Check if the joystick is recognized by Windows in Control Panel > Devices and Printers

+### Input Simulation Issues

 If you have issues with key presses not being detected in Mortal Online 2:
 1. Make sure Mortal Online 2 is in focus
 2. Verify that the key mappings match your in-game settings
 3. Try installing the Interception driver for more reliable input simulation
 4. If using the Interception driver, make sure it's properly installed and running
+5. Run the application as administrator: right-click `run.py` and select "Run as administrator"

 ### Interception Driver Issues